⚓ Rhode Island Eviction Notice Laws

 File Eviction Complaint in District Court

-File your eviction complaint in the District Court for the county where the property is located.
+File in the District Court for the county where the property is located.
 Providence County cases may be heard in Housing Court.
-Bring copies of the lease, notice, and proof of service.
+Bring the lease, notice, and proof of service.
 Filing fees typically run $80–$120.

 3